apache/shardingsphere/docs/document/content/reference/api-change-history/shardingsphere-jdbc/yaml-configuration.en.md

         <logic-column-name>:
           plainColumn: # Plaintext column name
           cipherColumn: # Ciphertext column name
-          assistedQueryColumn: # AssistedColumns for query，when use ShardingQueryAssistedEncryptor, it can help query encrypted data
+          assistedQueryColumn: # AssistedColumns for query, when use ShardingQueryAssistedEncryptor, it can help query encrypted data
           encryptor: # Encrypt name
 ```